Helping Global Transition To Low Carbon Future

 The U.S. Government has increasingly emphasized the need for to promote electrification of the country’s transportation fleet as a way to reduce greenhouse gas emissions.

-A domestic manufacturing supply chain, from raw materials to car production and ultimately through to recycling allows the U.S. to reach this goal while maintaining national security, creating high-quality jobs, fostering social justice and ensuring compliance to rigorous environmental applicable regulations.
+A domestic manufacturing supply chain, from raw materials to car production and ultimately through to recycling allows the U.S. to reach this goal while maintaining national security, creating high-quality jobs, promoting social justice, and ensuring compliance to rigorous environmental applicable regulations.

 AMERICAN PRODUCTION OF